Posterior Differential Regularization with f-divergence for Improving Model Robustness: Conclusion

 \section{Conclusion}

 In this paper, we investigate methods regularizing the posterior difference between the clean and noisy inputs for improving model generalization for both in-domain and out-of-domain settings.
 Specifically, we present theoretical analyses of three methods under this framework, \ie VAT, JR, and RPT.
-In addition, we extends both VAT and PRT to the family of $f$-divergences and theoretically characterize them in terms of Jacobian matrix.
-We further demonstrate their effectiveness in enhancing model robustness over a diverse set of NLP tasks under both fully-supervised and semi-supervised scenarios.
+We further extend both VAT and PRT to the family of $f$-divergences and theoretically characterize them in terms of Jacobian matrix.
+We also demonstrate their effectiveness in enhancing model robustness over a diverse set of NLP tasks under both fully-supervised and semi-supervised scenarios.

 For future work, it is interesting to explore posterior differential regularization methods for weakly-supervised learning, such as relation extraction and QA with distant supervision.